 The respondent is a 35-years-old man from Algeria.
 He had been in the Albanian town of Durrës for three months and was living in a rented house there with a friend.
 BVMN has collected three more testimonies referring as well to pushback incidents from Durrës on the same day (1,2,3).

-On the 5th February, at approximately 9:00 a.m., he was walking outside in the streets of Durrës, when three uniformed Albanian police officers approached with a dark blue police van.
+According to the respondent, on the 5th February, at approximately 9 a.m., he was walking outside in the streets of Durrës, when three uniformed Albanian police officers approached with a dark blue police van.
 They stopped him and asked in English if he was Albanian.
 Once they realised he wasn’t, they made him enter the van which had a small cell in the back.

 The respondent was driven for 10 minutes to a police station in the port of Durrës.
 Recently the port of Durrës occurred in several testimonies as a detention site where people are held before pushbacks are carried out from there.